 - As Homer begins the Whole Episode Flashback: "Listen carefully and my words will shape images as clear as any TV show."

-- Bart saying, "Dad, you can't expect us to sit here for 20 minutes straight," Lisa leaving to get a snack and maybe go to the bathroom during Homer's story, and Marge staying on the couch and imagining all the products she'd like to buy.
+- Before the end of the second act, Bart and Lisa get up to leave, with Bart remarking "Dad, you can't expect us to sit here for 30 minutes straight" and Lisa deciding to get a snack and maybe go to the bathroom.
+Marge stays on the couch, but spends the break imagining all the products she'd like to buy.

 - Not only did Homer's head not explode randomly, but his bottom's a little bigger.

 - A third instance of the trope was subverted when Homer told the family about his failed attempt to attract customers.
 Homer shot a rifle in the air while shouting "Bowling here!"
 Lisa asked Marge to make him "tell the story right" and Marge explained "That's what really happened".

 - Pursue the Dream Job: Homer pays off his debts and quits his stressful job at the power plant, and starts working at the bowling alley, which was his long-time dream, apparently.

 - Series Continuity Error: The two times Homer reacted to Marge being pregnant with Bart and Lisa were vastly different than what was shown on "I Married Marge"note and "Lisa's First Word."note

 - Trees into Toothpicks: Homer wonders what happens to bowling pins after they get swept away.
 It turns out an automated assembly line throws out the used pins and makes new ones out of one fully-grown tree each.